daleal/symmetric/README.md

 ### The `symmetric` token authentication

-To speed up your API creation even more, `symmetric` includes native support for a simple token authentication.
-It works like this:
+To speed up your API creation even more, `symmetric` includes native support for a simple token authentication. **Disclaimer**: **never** use the `symmetric` token in production without enforcing `HTTPS`.
+The token travels inside the header of the request, so it wil be visible to **anyone** sniffing the traffic in your network.
+The token works like this:

 1. **Set up the token in the server.**